perokvist/event-driven-architecture/static.md

 This service is catered for static site generators combined with HTTP apis.

-A github action run your generator and pushes the artifacts to the service, if you combine this with function in your project, they are deployed as well under the same domain.
+A github action runs your generator and pushes the artifacts to the service, if you combine this with a function in your project, they are deployed as well under the same domain.
 With support for routes, login/security and different envionment this is a perfect match for static sites.
-Not to mention that is also globaly distributed by default.
+Not to mention that it also is globaly distributed by default.

 But since the artifacts are not accessible trough any api/sdk, the only why to push changes is through the github action.